jeanmlv/example4/README.md

 For ANTHEM, we had 7 pending variables.
 Based on Steven’s final feedback, we were able to clarify all of them.

-Hi Basudeb, regarding the flow with the known gaps identified that Bahador mentioned, have you had a chance to start working on it?

-Since we need to have this flow ready by Monday, if you have any questions or would like to work on the flow together, we can schedule a quick call tomorrow or Friday.
-Let me know what works best for you.
+Hi Basudeb, I reviewed the flow and I think the overall structure looks good.
+I have a few suggestions to make it more aligned with the process we are currently following for the ARD gap analysis.

+I drafted an updated version including the initial ARD creation/update and gap analysis, the use of metadata such as aCRF/Define to help resolve missing variables, and the step where updated ADaM datasets need to be made available in Domino before we can re-run the ARD.

+I can share my proposed flow with you and we can align on it together.
+Let me know what you think.